 Faro’s old town is pretty compact but the city walls and gates are well worth a visit.
 Opposite from the historic center, there’s the marina which offers access to the Ria Formosa Natural Park with its marshes and lagoons.
-It’s a gorgeous part of the Algarve, with the small town of Tavira and the famous Falesia beach right around the corner.
+It’s a gorgeous place to spend some time, with the small Algarve town of Tavira and the famous Falesia beach right around the corner.

 Sensational Sete Cidades crater lakes on the Azores